 Our operations are regulated by authorities in each of the jurisdictions in which we have offices, branches and subsidiaries.
-Central banks and other bank regulators, financial services regulators, securities regulators and exchanges and self-regulatory organizations are among the regulatory authorities that oversee our Private Banking, Investment Banking and Asset Management divisions.
-The figure below includes our material supervisory authorities related to the "material legal entities" and "core business lines" identified in the RRP.
+Central banks and other bank regulators, financial services regulators, securities regulators and exchanges and self-regulatory organizations are among the regulatory authorities that oversee our Private Banking & Wealth Management and Investment Banking divisions.
+The figure below includes our material supervisory authorities related to the MLEs and CBLs identified in the RRP.